• Skip to primary navigation

 Does the vendor’s bounty include things that don’t actually grow locally, or aren’t in season?

-That’s a good giveaway that you’re looking at a reseller.
+That’s a good giveaway that you’re looking at a fake farmer.

 It’s helpful to go to the farmers market with a rough idea of the growing and harvest seasons in your state if eating local, seasonal produce is important to you.